dotnet/docs/docs/architecture/cloud-native/rest-grpc.md

 **Figure 4-26** Custom gRPC client code

 Note in the previous figure how *GetById* method in the *BasketService* class creates an anonymous method.
-The method is passed into and executed in the generic *CallService* method in the *GrpcCallerService*.
-You can see how *CallService* consumes the *Basket.BasketClient* and *gRPChannel* gRPC plumbing code to invoke remote calls.
+The method is passed into the generic *CallService* method in the *GrpcCallerService*.
+Importantly, you can see how *CallService* consumes the system-generated *Basket.BasketClient* and *gRPChannel* gRPC plumbing code to invoke remote calls.

 ### gRPC server implementation